Because standard economic theories have no answers to this type of crisis.

 This capacity constraint is, however, the result of previous public and private decisions not to invest in what seemed superfluous to politics.

-The current severe reductions in private freedoms, particularly those of movement and assembly, and the disruption of our model of life are the result of a previous underinvestment.
+The current severe reductions in private freedoms, particularly those of movement and assembly, and the disruption to our way of life are the result of previous underinvestment.
 And they will have economic, social, psychological and health consequences.
-Just to say, changes in the structure of supply chains may also have made it more difficult to produce the medical tools they needed, resulting in marked inefficiency.
+For example, changes in the structure of supply chains may also have made the production of the medical instruments needed more difficult, consequently generating marked inefficiency.

-The public interest always goes beyond the private one.
+The public interest always goes beyond the private interest.

-Keynesian economic thinking has long underlined the company's interest in adequate investments.
+Keynesian economic thought has long emphasized society's interest in adequate investments.
 Both public and private ones.
 The pandemic highlights that this interest can extend beyond how many investments there are and what investments there are.
 Current efforts to rapidly increase the supply of limiting resources may require public coordination and redirection of private resources.
 A pandemic, like a war, makes the difference between the private and the public less marked.
-It brings to the fore the previously obscured interdependence.
+It brings previously obscured interdependence into high relief.

 This is not a simple theory.
 It is a thought that gives meaning to practice, especially but not only in extraordinary times.